SanderMertens/flecs/docs/Systems.md

 The `run` function can be invoked multiple times per frame, once for each matched table.
 The `each` function is called once per matched entity.

 Note that there is no significant performance difference between `run` and `each`, which can both be vectorized by the compiler.
-By default `each` can actually end up being faster, as it is instanced (see [query manual](Queries.md#each-rust)).
 </li>
 </ul>
 </div>